 Due to the availability of Federal funding through the Infrastructure Improvement and Jobs Act (IIJA) and IIJA funds passed through to State agencies, the City has several projects positioned and applying for Federal/State grant funding.
 These presently include Homer Harbor Critical Float System Replacement (for which a \$250,000 FY25 Federal appropriation was approved by the House of Representatives through a Representative Peltola Community Funded Project request) and Homer Spit Erosion Mitigation.
 Federal application has also been made for EPA Brownfields funding assistance with remediating and the HERC site, and for USDOT funding for non-motorized transportation planning.
-The Homer All Ages and Abilities Pedestrian Pathway was awarded Federal Transportation Alternative Program funds through the State, which will complete several high-priority sidewalk connections in downtown Homer.

-The Homer Harbor Expansion General Investigation (GI) study received FY24 Federal continuation funds through the US Army Corps of Engineers Work Plan budget, and was included in the President's Proposed Budget for FY25 Federal continuation funding.
+The Homer Harbor Expansion General Investigation (GI) study received FY24 Federal continuation funds through the US Army Corps of Engineers WorkPlan budget, and was included in the President's Proposed Budget for FY25 Federal continuation funding.
 Additional State match funds were secured through the State's FY25 capital budget process.
 The project description has been updated to reflect a request for funds for the Project Engineering Design phase of the project, which, if the GI is favorable, requires Federal appropriation.

 On July 25, I was informed by Senator Murkowski's office that after the second round of appropriations markups, the A-Frame Water Transmission Main Replacement project was included in the FY25 Interior & Environment appropriations bill in the amount of \$650,000.
-Though the committee bill still needs to pass the full Senate, and then the Senate and the House need to reconcile the different versions of the appropriations bills before being signed into law and available, this is great news.
+Though the committee bill still needs to pass the full Senate, and then the Senate and the House need to reconcile the different versions of the appropriations bills before being signed into law, this is great news.

-Be prepared to take the following actions at this meeting:
+> Be prepared to take the following actions at this meeting:

-- Pass a motion naming three projects the PARC Advisory Commission recommends to City Council for inclusion in the Legislative Priority section, and of those three indicate the Commission's #1 and #2 Federal Legislative Priority projects. - Any City project in the CIP is eligible. - Reminder, projects in the Legislative Priority will be selected for State and Federal Government promotion for funding provided they meet eligibility criteria set out by the Federal appropriations sub-committees.
-Additional criteria for Federal appropriations include that the project have broad public impact, should have gone through the planning/design phase, or at least have conceptual designs in place, show City and possibly State investment and/or match funding. - Discuss and provide input on specific changes or updates the Commission would recommend for current or new projects, if any, to your staff liaison. - Additionally, the Commission may choose to pass motion(s) that - Propose a new project be added to the CIP (a project nomination form is provided in your packet should the Commission want to propose a new project.) - Supports or opposes projects proposed to be added or removed from the CIP.
+- Pass a motion naming three projects the Planning Commission recommends to City Council for inclusion in the Legislative Priority section, and of those three indicate the Commission's #1 and #2 Federal Legislative Priority projects. - Any City project in the CIP is eligible. - Reminder, projects in the Legislative Priority will be selected for State and Federal Government promotion for funding provided they meet eligibility criteria set out by the Federal appropriations sub-committees.
+Additional criteria for Federal appropriations include that the project have broad public impact, should have gone through the planning/design phase, or at least have conceptual designs in place, show City and possibly State investment and/or match funding. - Discuss and provide input on specific changes or updates the Commission would recommend for current or new projects to the Economic Development Director, if any. - Additionally, the Commission may choose to pass motion(s) that - Propose a new project be added to the CIP (a project nomination form is provided in your packet should the Commission want to propose a new project.) - Supports or opposes projects proposed to be added or removed from the CIP.